LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD
+* Fix for FM enabled check related to LKB experimental feature flag
+    * Change to isFreezerManagementEnabled() helper to check that both the inventory module is enabled in the folder and that if biologics is enabled then the experimental feature flag must be enabled as well

 ### version 2.21.1
 *Released*: 5 April 2021
 * Issue 42598: FileTree component styling fixes for font family, text color, and node display for wide text